Michael P. Rogan

 - Duquesne Light Holdings in its $1.6 billion acquisition by a Macquarie-led consortium;

-- Entergy Corporation in its $6 billion tax-free spin-off and subsequent merger of its electric transmission business into ITC Holdings Corp.;
+- Entergy Corporation in its proposed, but terminated $6 billion tax-free spin-off and subsequent merger of its electric transmission business into ITC Holdings Corp.;

 - EQT Corporation in its transaction with PNG Companies LLC, the parent company of Peoples Natural Gas Company LLC, involving the transfer of EQT’s local gas distribution company, Equitable Gas, in exchange for $720 million, certain midstream pipeline assets of Peoples and certain commercial arrangements;